 Throughout the years I seemed to live a double life as my dancing and modelling career flourished, the "other" side of my life was fraught with mayhem, trauma and a deep sense of confusion, self hatred and self destruction.
 My relationships were troublesome and painful and I very easily blamed them for the toxicity at the time.
 Looking back I clearly see that I behaved in ways that were emotionally abusive too.
 So you can see from my history that there was no room for any spirituality in my life, let me tell you.

 The word God was not something I ever contemplated.
 A, because I had no understanding of what that meant and clearly there was no evidence of God being present in my life (or so I thought).
 And B, because this was not my modus operandi.
 If I needed something done I had to do it myself, and this, I came to understand, was the whole crux of the problem.

 In August of 2006, by the grace of some miraculous energy of love and compassion, I got clean and sober and so began a new chapter of my life.
 I use the word God because it is short and easier to say than, all loving, infinitley powerful, merciful, adoring, trustworthy, nurturing, funny, compassionate, inspiring, Mother, Father, Higher Power, galactic intelligence, spirit of the Universe.
 Whatever floats your boat, this is what works for me.

-I am a senior disciple of Shakti Durga, she is my Guru.
+Yes I have a Guru!
+I am a disciple of Sri Sakthi Amma, who is a great Avatar of our time who lives in southern in India.
 I have found that having a guide is pretty handy on the spiritual path.
-If you're going where I am going, get yourself a Guru, its like getting out of an old broken down jalopy and travelling in a Ferrari.
-Through our journey together we have both been fortunate enough to meet Sri Sakthi Amma, a great Avatar of our time who lives in India.
+If you're going where I am going, get yourself a Guru, its like getting out of an old broken down jalopy and traveling in a Ferrari.
 This explains the bindi dot and other beautiful sacred teachings that are opening up my connection to all that is.